alerner1/perfect-game-client/README.md

 TUESDAY:
   * DONE get algorithm to connect to front end
   * DONE bug fixes
-  * fix carousel so it shows appropriate items and doesn't auto scroll
+  * DONE fix carousel so it shows appropriate items and doesn't auto scroll
-  * build out game info page
-  and then i think we've reached mvp!
+  * DONE build out game info page and then i think we've reached mvp!

+THURSDAY:

+  * styling
+  * fix bug where owned games don't persist

+  // add another game becomes a button
+  // on click, pull up a modal with the search bar
+  // on search, turn results into scrollable list

+  // on click, remove from results list
+  // click done to exit modal
+  // adjust likes or remove accordingly

+  // when viewing any game lists, clicking a game brings up its info at the bottom